 Fernanda Perdomo A. Karp

 Fernanda earned an MA in Public Administration and a BA in Mathematics (Statistics), both from San José State University.
-During her Masters studies she cofounded the MPA Student Association, an organization that for four years, planned and implemented orientations for future MPA students.
-Fernanda is currently part of the 2013 Asian Pacific American Leadership Institute (APALI) Community Civic Leadership, a program that brings together 25 emerging community leaders to expand the civic leadership pipeline for the Asian American and Latino American communities.
+During her Masters studies she co-founded the MPA Student Association, an organization that, for four years, planned and implemented orientations for future MPA students.
 Before pursuing her studies at SJSU, she studied law at the Universidad Externado de Colombia in her native country of Colombia.
 While there, Fernanda cofounded a multidisciplinary review called Textos Libres, a magazine that explored national and international politics, social justice and gender issues, poetry and investigative reporting.
 She also conducted research on the nascent history of Colombia's class action cases for a university publication.

 Most recently, Fernanda completed specialized management training in leading transformation and change through the Management Development Program (MDP) at Harvard University-Graduate School of Education.
 She is currently undergoing a 10-month program for emerging Latino leaders through the Latino Leadership Alliance (LLA) and Stanford University.
 Additionally, Fernanda participated in the 2013 Asian Pacific American Leadership Institute (APALI) Community Civic Leadership program, and is a graduate fellow of the Latino Board Leadership Academy (LBLA) organized through the Hispanic Foundation of Silicon Valley (HFSV).